jju/stubbl/teams/gargantuanbrutes.md

 # Gargantuan Brutes

-The Brutes have folded because they could not maintain the 33% Winning Rate required to maintain status in the UBBL.
+As of 1262.712-000:000 the Brutes have folded because they could not maintain the 33% Winning Rate required to maintain status in the UBBL.
 They were once a feared casualty-inflicting powerhouse, but now there is only nostalgia.

 ## Playbook